solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 blocks and the same set of last votes, so that they will with high probability converge on the same canonical fork and proceed.

-A new command line arg will be added.
-When the cluster is in need of a restart, we assume validators holding at least `RESTART_STAKE_THRESHOLD` percentage of stakes will restart with this arg.
+When the cluster is in need of a restart, we assume validators holding at least `RESTART_STAKE_THRESHOLD` percentage of stakes will enter the restart mode.
 Then the following steps will happen:

 1. The operator restarts the validator with a new command-line argument to cause it to enter the `silent repair phase` at boot, where it will not make new